raceychan/lihil/docs/tutorials.md

 ### Route

-When you define a route, you expose a resource through a specific **path** that clients can request. you then define `endpoints` on the route to determin what clients can do with the resource.
+When you define a route, you expose a resource through a specific **path** that clients can request. you then add an `Endpoint` on the route to determin what clients can do with the resource.

-take url `https://dontclickme.com/users` as an example, path `/users` would locate resource `users`.
+Take url `https://dontclickme.com/users` as an example, path `/users` would locate resource `users`.

 #### Defining an route